Do You Like To Be Beside the Seaside? - Summer 2In this section...

 We think about what we might see using the story book to help us.

-We talk about changes to the seasons and decide that even though most of us like to go to the seaside, we prefer to go there in the summer when it is hot.
+We talk about changes to the seasons and decide that even though most of us like to go to the seaside, we prefer to go there in the summer when it is hot and sunny.
 We think about ways to keep cool at the seaside when it is hot:

 "Swim in the sea."